philippkahr/docs-content/manage-data/ingest/transform-enrich/ingest-lag.md

             "source": """
               ZonedDateTime start = ZonedDateTime.parse(ctx['@timestamp']);
               ctx.latency= ChronoUnit.SECONDS.between(start, metadata().now);
             """
           }}
         ]
     }
 }
 ```

-In the following example above, we can tell that the timestamp, this is when Elastic Agent read the document is `3rd April at 10:00` and the log message on the disk is from 3rd March.
-When we do the `diff` at the very first step, before any parsing we can be sure that this will be proper.
-When we execute our calculation as the last step in the pipeline (usually what is happening with Elastic Integrations leveraging `@custom` pipelines), then the date `2025-03-01` becomes the `@timestamp` and the latency calculation will be erroneous.
+In the example above, we can see that the timestamp, when the Elastic Agent read the document was `3rd April at 10:00`, while the actual log message on the disk is from `3rd March`.
+If we calculate the difference at the first step, before any parsing, we can be confident that the result will be accurate.
+However, if we perform the calculation as the final step in the pipeline (which is typically the case with Elastic Integrations that use `@custom` pipelines), the timestamp of `2025-03-01` will be used as `@timestamp`, leading to an erroneous latency calculation.

-We can’t always solve all the issues, sometimes we get to a good enough situation with the above and simply saying `@timestamp` is good, since we expect Elastic Agent to pick up the log as fast as possible anyway.
-In the beginning and onboarding process of new data sources, the latency might be higher, since we might read in old data.
+While we can't always resolve every situation, the approach described above usually results in a "good enough" solution.
+For many use cases, simply using `@timestamp` is sufficient, as we expect the Elastic Agent to pick up logs as quickly as possible.
+During the initial onboarding of new data sources, there might be higher latency due to the ingestion of historical or older data.

 ## Architectures

-Regardless of the chosen architecture it is a good idea to add a `remove` processor at the end that drops the `_tmp` field.
-You don’t need the raw timestamps from the various hops, the latency in seconds should be enough.
+Regardless of the chosen architecture, it's a good practice to add a `remove` processor at the end of the pipeline to drop the `_tmp` field.
+The raw timestamps from the various processing steps are not needed, as the latency in seconds should be sufficient.
+For additional pipeline architectures, refer to the [Ingest Architectures](../ingest-reference-architectures.md) documentation.

-### Elastic Agent \=\> Elasticsearch
+### Elastic Agent => Elasticsearch

 We can use `@timestamp` and `event.ingested` and calculate the difference.
 This will give you the following document.
 The `event.ingestion.latency` is in seconds.